Urban Planning Conference

 Laura Seifert is the chair Savannah Heritage Emergency Response Group (SHER).SHER is a constituency of public and private non-profit sites, institutions and collection, first responders and emergency management personnel formed to bring together personnel from these entities to implement and maintain heritage emergency planning, networking, communication, and disaster response measures.
 She has received national attention for her efforts in the development of SHER.

 Dr. Deborah Johnson-Simon is a Museum Anthropologist and the Founder and CEO of The Center for the Study of African and African Diaspora Museums and Communities.
-Dr. Simon is a Museum Anthropologist and the Founder and CEO of The Center for the Study of African and African Diaspora Museums and Communities.
 CFSAADMC is a research lab dedicated to scholarly investigation of the history and culture of the African Diaspora descendant experiences surrounding Black cultural institutions.
 Dr. Johnson-Simon has worked for more than 20 years on museum and cultural heritage projects in several states including Arizona, Florida, Maryland, Virginia, South Carolina, and now in Georgia.
 Additionally, she has taught at Santa F Community College and the University of Florida both in Gainesville, Florida where she earned her Ph.D. in Anthropology.
 She earned her MA in Anthropology and Museum Studies from Arizona State University in Tempe Arizona and her BA in Anthropology/Sociology from Rollins College in Winter Park, Florida.
-She is currently enrolled at Savannah State University to earn a second MA in Urban Studies and Planning.
+She is currently enrolled at Savannah State University to earn a second master's degree in Urban Studies and Planning.